King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 6 / 9

 Most of the visitors were from Briton but some were from overseas.
 They were young and old, and included former soldiers in military medals and babies being carried by their parents.
 Many stopped by the coffin to bow their head.
-Others wiped away tears.(AP) View Photos in a new improved layout
+Others wiped away tears.(AP) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST